+Deep sleep is the sleep stage that is associated with the slowest brain waves during sleep.
 Because the EEG activity is synchronized, this period of sleep is known as slow-wave sleep: it produces slow waves with a relatively high amplitude and a frequency of less than 1 Hz.
 The initial section of the wave is indicated by a down state; an inhibition period whereby the neurons in the neocortex are silent.
 It’s during this period that the neocortical neurons are able to rest.
 The next section of the wave is indicated by an upstate; an excitation period whereby the neurons fire briefly at a rapid rate.
 This state is a depolarizing phase, whereas the former state is a hyperpolarizing phase.
 In contrast with Rapid Eye Movement sleep, the main characteristics of slow-wave sleep are absent or slow eye movement, moderate muscle tone, and lack of genital activity.

-Why Is Slow-Wave Sleep So Important?
+Why Is Deep Sleep Important?

-Slow-wave sleep is important for the consolidation of new memories, and is often referred to as “sleep-dependent memory processing”.
+Deep sleep is important for the consolidation of new memories, and is often referred to as “sleep-dependent memory processing”.
 Thus, individuals with primary insomnia will have impaired memory consolidation and won’t perform as efficiently as normal patients when completing memory tasks following a period of sleep.
 In addition, declarative memory is improved with slow-wave sleep, and this includes both semantic and episodic memory.

 A central model has been created on the assumption that long-term memory storage is promoted by interaction between the hippocampal and neocortical networks.
 Several studies have shown that, once subjects have been trained to learn a declarative memory task, there was a significantly higher density of human sleep spindles when compared to the non-learning control task.
-This occurs due to unconscious wave oscillations that make up the intracellular recordings from cortical and thalamic neurons.Better Sleep from an Ancient Herb?
+This occurs due to unconscious wave oscillations that make up the intracellular recordings from cortical and thalamic neurons.

-Function of Slow-Wave Sleep
+Function of Deep Sleep

-Human sleep deprivation studies seem to suggest that the principal function of slow wave sleep may be to give the brain time to restore itself from its daily activeness.
+Human sleep deprivation studies seem to suggest that the principal function of deep sleep may be to give the brain time to restore itself from its daily activeness.
 An increase of glucose metabolism in the brain occurs as a result of tasks that require mental activity.
 Yet another function affected by slow-wave sleep is growth hormone secretion, which is always greatest at this stage; plus, it also creates both an increase in parasympathetic neural activity and a decrease in sympathetic neural activity.